-In this article, we will discuss and compare 5 channel stereo vs surround sound.
-We will cover what each of these are, the pros and cons and in what circumstances each is most useful.
+In this article, we will discuss and compare 5-channel stereo vs surround sound.
+We will cover what each of these is, the pros and cons, and in what circumstances each is most useful.

 What is 5 channel stereo?

 Before we can describe a 5-channel stereo we need to firstly describe what we mean by channel or audio channel.

 A channel is a representation of sound coming from or going to a single point.

 A single microphone can produce one channel of audio, and a single speaker can accept one channel of audio.